-Treatment Methods for Hoarding Disorder
+Treatment for Hoarding Disorder

+The hoarding behavior leads to an accumulation of possessions to a degree that interferes with normal use of common living areas.
+It tends to render these areas unusable for their intended purposes.
 The resulting clutter causes major interference or impairment in the individual’s ability to work, socialize, and live.
 It may also compromise the safety of themselves and others in their environment.
-Hoarding may interfere with house cleaning, cooking, and personal hygiene.
-It may result in poor sanitation, broken appliances, and the general disrepair of the dwelling.
-It can result in general and serious health issues and potential legal action.
+Hoarding may interfere with house cleaning, cooking, and personal hygiene, and may result in poor sanitation, broken appliances, and general disrepair of the dwelling.
+It may also result in serious health issues and potential legal actions.

-Consult an Expert
+Consult an expert

 Contact Harold Kirby at 610-517-3127 to schedule a consultation or appointment to discuss treatment for hoarding.
 Harold provides telehealth treatment for clients in Philadelphia and the surrounding areas of Pennsylvania and New Jersey (Main Line, Montgomery County, Camden, Cherry Hill), as well as in the South Carolina Lowcountry (Hilton Head, Bluffton, Beaufort, Colleston County, Dorchester County, Berkeley County, Charleston).